 The string section of the orchestra opens the performance with Grieg’s "Holberg Suite," an imaginary dance suite evoking the mid-1700s from the point of view of a 19th-century Romantic nationalist.
 The music is alternately vigorous, charming and warmly expressive.

 Taking center stage next is Brattleboro Union High School senior Aurora Phillips singing Mozart’s "Susanna’s Aria" from "The Marriage of Figaro."
 To the accompaniment of strings, obbligato flute, oboe and bassoon, Susanna teases Figaro on their wedding night.
-Although intended as a trick, threatening betrayal, the aria reads as an expression of love for Figaro, of heartrending simplicity and directness.

 Phillips has studied voice at the Brattleboro Music Center with Kristen Carmichael-Bowers for six years, has performed in plays at the New England Youth Theatre, and sung in the BUHS Chorus, Madrigals, Jazz Band, and student-run a cappella group, Renegade.
 She will be attending Tufts University in the fall.